Skip to Content

 How to propagate a banana plant

 Propagating a banana plant is a lot like propagating a snake plant.
 Since the plants grow from rhizomes, you can cut the plants at the rhizomes to separate them.
-The banana plant we currently have planted in the ground was a banana plant baby from my parents.
+The banana plant we currently have was a baby from my parents.
 They simply dug the plant up and cut it off of the mother plant.

 They’ve done the same for my grandmother and my brother’s girlfriend…and probably more people!
 These plants can be quite prolific growers when they are happy.
-And the banana plants in my parents’ yard certainly are happy.
+Spread the banana plant love!

 beautiful outdoor seating area